The Counterfeit

 The Counterfeit: anti-marks exposed so souls are not deceived.

-The descent of the Holy Ghost at Pentecost did more than empower the Apostles to preach; it established the supernatural unity of the Church.
-This unity is not sentimental, political, cultural, or organizational.
+The descent of the Holy Ghost at Pentecost did more than empower the Apostles to preach.
+It established the supernatural unity of the Church.
+This unity is not sentimental, political, cultural, or merely organizational.
 It is doctrinal, sacramental, hierarchical, and divine.
-The Holy Ghost does not merely create a community; He forms one Body, one Faith, one worship, and one visible society under the Apostles and their successors.
+The Holy Ghost does not merely create a religious community.
+He forms one Body, one Faith, one worship, and one visible society under the Apostles and their successors.

-The Vatican II antichurch, however, rooted in modernist heresy and false ecumenism, seeks a unity without doctrine, sacraments, or truth.
-This false unity is not from God, for the Spirit of God never unites what Christ has separated, nor separates what Christ has united.
+The Vatican II antichurch offers another kind of unity.
+Rooted in modernist heresy and false ecumenism, it seeks a unity without doctrine, without sacramental certainty, and without truth.
+This is not unity from above.
+The Spirit of God never unites what Christ has separated, nor separates what Christ has united.

 Pentecost reveals that the Spirit gathers all nations into one Church.
-Men of Parthia, Media, Mesopotamia, and Rome heard the same doctrine in their own languages.1 St. Augustine teaches that the miracle of tongues shows the unity of truth, not the diversity of religion.2 Before Pentecost, mankind was scattered at Babel; after Pentecost, mankind is gathered in Christ.
+Men of Parthia, Media, Mesopotamia, and Rome hear the same doctrine in their own languages.
+The miracle does not sanctify diversity of religion.
+It manifests unity of truth.
+Before Pentecost, mankind was scattered at Babel.
+After Pentecost, mankind is gathered in Christ.

 Where the Holy Ghost is, unity in doctrine is found.
 Where doctrine is changed, unity is lost.

-The unity Christ established is a unity of faith: "One Lord, one faith, one baptism."3
+The unity Christ established is a unity of faith: one Lord, one faith, one baptism.

-Modernists speak endlessly of "unity," yet deny the very doctrines that constitute unity.
-Their unity is nothing more than the pooling of unbelief.
+Modernists speak endlessly of unity while denying the very doctrines that constitute unity.
+Their unity is not Catholic breadth.
+It is the pooling of unbelief.

-The Vatican II antichurch speaks of "embracing all religions," of "accompaniment," of "dialogue," and of a "common pilgrimage of humanity toward God."
-Such notions contradict the command of Christ: "Teach all nations... whatsoever I have commanded you."4 The Novus Ordo system proclaims this false universality openly, while SSPX, FSSP, and ICKSP tempt souls to remain in orbit around it by softer and more traditional-looking paths.
+The Vatican II antichurch speaks of embracing all religions, accompaniment, dialogue, and a common pilgrimage of humanity toward God.
+Such notions contradict Christ's command to teach all nations whatsoever He commanded.
+The Novus Ordo system proclaims this false universality openly, while SSPX, FSSP, and ICKSP tempt souls to remain in orbit around it by softer and more traditional-looking paths.

 False unity affirms error.